Rsge/Civ-V-Modpack-UI-Converter/README.md

 The following things are assumed when running the script without changes:
 * Having [7-zip](https://www.7-zip.org/) installed in the standard programs directory.
 * Every pack being saved as a .7z or .rar archive.
-* Te following folder structure:
+* The following folder structure:
 	* _steamapps\common\Sid Meier's Civilization V\Assets\DLC\\_ \
 	EUI-Modpacks and EUI with CUC
 		* _zz_Vanilla_Versions\\_ \